samthebest/dump/agile-data.md

 **But** there is hope.
 It has happened in many companies since the early 2000s in software development - teams became Agile.
 Consequently projects got delivered and executives got their glory and bonuses, which is something else they can comprehend.
 Agile in-house teams would often be chosen over the solutions providers, consequently the businesses saved money, developers made money, and society overall become more efficient.

 This is why you should care.

+## Agile Data and *DD

+This post will not labour over the subtle differences between the annoying number of terms mentioned in the precursor post (LINK), which will henceforth be collectively referred to as *DD, rather we will focus on how to apply the principles they each have in common to a field that at a glance precludes using them.  *DD has worked well in web development but it seems difficult to apply in data driven fields.

 ### "Problems" of *DD in Data Science and Big Data